openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-connection.md

 public func getDefaultHttpProxy(): HttpProxy
 ```

-**Function:** Retrieves the default proxy configuration for the network.
+**Function:** Retrieves the default proxy configuration of the network.
 If a global proxy is set, it returns the global proxy configuration.
-If the process is bound to a specific network using `setAppNet`, it returns the proxy configuration for that network.
-In other cases, it returns the proxy configuration for the default network.
+If the process is bound to a specified network using `setAppNet`, it returns the proxy configuration of the network corresponding to `NetHandle`.
+In other cases, it returns the proxy configuration of the default network.

 **System Capability:** SystemCapability.Communication.NetManager.Core